AWhetter/pathseq/doc/source/reference/format.rst

 The PathSeq API has the concept of a "loose" format.
-Whereas the normal sequence string format maximises simplicity, the loose format trades simplicity for compatibility in parsing sequence strings from unknown sources.
+Whereas the normal sequence string format maximises simplicity, the loose format trades simplicity for compatibility when parsing sequence strings from unknown sources.

 The loose format is a flexible format that can parse the most sequence strings,